How Long Does It Take To Get MCAT Results? | MedSchoolCoach

 3 Scenarios For When to Take the MCAT and Apply to Medical School

-Scenario 1: Taking the MCAT just once and applying ASAP
+Scenario 1: Taking the MCAT Once and Applying Early

 Read Next: High-Yield MCAT Topics and How to Study

-Scenario 2: Taking the MCAT just once and applying without an MCAT score
+Scenario 2: Taking the MCAT once and applying without your score

 Scenario 3: Taking the MCAT multiple times